sammochen/editorials/LeetCode 464 Editorial.md

 ```

 ### Memoization
 We need to memoize this function so we do not recalculate visited states.
-The key is to notice that we **only** need to remember the choices that are available left.
+The key is that we **only** need to remember the choices that are available left.
 We can introduce a ```dp``` array that is set to -1 if it has not been visited, 0 if the player loses, and 1 if the player wins.
 The size of this array needs to be at least 2^20.

 ### Gotchas